 Foundations of Mathematics and Pre-Calculus 10 starts students on the pathway designed to provide them with the mathematical understandings and critical-thinking skills identified for entry into post-secondary programs.
 Main topics include linear, area and volume measurement, in both SI and imperial units; right-angle trigonometry; irrational numbers; integral and rational exponents; polynomial expressions, including common factors and trinomial factoring; functions; linear relations; and systems of linear relations.
-This course requires students to supply their own scientific calculator.
-The TI-83 or TI- 84 calculators are acceptable (TI-89 is not permitted).
+A graphing calculator is required for this course.
+The TI-84 Plus CE is the recommended model to purchase.